 In the year 2019 there could be observed a continuous use of standards implemented for the purpose of efficient management of operational risk, which are in line with the best practice of national and international financial institutions.
 The adopted risk management structure describes the various management levels and scopes of their duties and responsibilities.

 Owners of defined business and support processes play a key role in the day-to-day operation of the Bank.
-Process owner, basing on thorough knowledge about the process, accurately identifies and mitigates recognized risks, thus constituting the first line of defense.
-The second line of defense is the level of specialized units dealing with the organization of the management and control of an acceptable level of risk, with particular consideration of the areas such as: compliance, antifraud, security and business continuity as well as insurance and outsourcing.
-The third line of defense is the independent internal audit unit.
+Process owner, basing on thorough knowledge about the process, accurately identifies and mitigates recognized risks, thus constituting the first line of defence.
+The second line of defence is the level of specialized units dealing with the organization of the management and control of an acceptable level of risk, with particular consideration of the areas such as: compliance, antifraud, security and business continuity as well as insurance and outsourcing.
+The third line of defence is the independent internal audit unit.

 Every decision regarding optimizing operational risk is preceded by cost-benefit analysis.